Kimutaihd/Snake-Game/README.md

-# overmindgameGame
+# Snake Game in TypeScript

-Overmind game in Typescript
+Contribute to this if you like